 We have historically existed and functioned as part of the consolidated businesses of the Predecessor Company.
-Our MC4 business was contributed to us from the Predecessor Company on March 21, 2013 as part of the Corporate Restructuring.
+Our MC4 business was contributed to us from the Predecessor Company on March 21, 2013 as part of the Corporate Reorganization.
 At that time, we also entered into the Payroll Services Agreement.
-All employees are contracted with the Relamorelin Company, but are shared with us.
-Prior to consummation of this offering, the employees will enter into new agreements with us.
-We share costs with the Relamorelin Company, including finance, accounting, research and development and operations.
-These shared costs have been allocated to us from the Relamorelin Company for the purposes of preparing the financial statements based on a specific identification basis or, when specific identification is not practicable, a proportional cost allocation method which allocates expenses based upon the percentage of employee time and research and development effort expended on our business as compared to total employee time and research and development effort.
+In December 2016, the shared employees terminated their existing employment agreements and entered into new agreements with us.
+Until December 2016, we shared costs with the Relamorelin Company, including finance, accounting, research and development and operations.
+These shared costs were allocated to us from the Relamorelin Company for the purposes of preparing the financial statements based on a specific identification basis or, when specific identification is not practicable, a proportional cost allocation method which allocates expenses based upon the percentage of employee time and research and development effort expended on our business as compared to total employee time and research and development effort.
 The proportional use basis adopted to allocate shared costs is in accordance with the guidance of Staff Accounting Bulletin Topic 1B.
 Our management has determined that the proportional use method of allocating costs to us from the Relamorelin Company is reasonable.